 The White Horse Inn – Cwmtillery.

-The White Horse Inn was one of the oldest Inns in Abertillery and was situated on Club Row, Cwmtillery, where White Horse Court housing Complex is today.
-Both Club Row and the White Horse Inn was built on leasehold December 21st 1842.
+The White Horse Inn was one of the oldest inns in Abertillery and was situated on Club Row, Cwmtillery, where White Horse Court housing complex is today.
+Both Club Row and the White Horse Inn were built on leasehold from the 21st December 1842.

-In April 1876 Club Row and the White Horse Inn was put up at Auction at the Kings Head Hotel, Newport.
-It was stated on the sales sheet (as seen left) that the Lot was – Twenty cottages and the White Horse Inn on leasehold, situated close to the South Wales Colliery Company (Cwmtillery Colliery, Tyr Nicholas) works and currently rented by them.
+In April 1876 Club Row and the White Horse Inn was put up at auction at the Kings Head Hotel, Newport.
+It was stated on the sales sheet (as seen left) that the lot consisted of – Twenty cottages and the White Horse Inn on leasehold, situated close to the South Wales Colliery Company (Cwmtillery Colliery, Tyr Nicholas) works and currently rented by them.

-After the purchase of the collieries, the South Wales Company bought a lot of property to add to it.
-In the same year they purchased Club Row and the White Horse Inn, they also purchased a row of cottages and an Inn in the grounds of Cwmtillery Colliery, the latter later become the original South Wales Inn and they bought the Wain Vawr House at Risca for Capt Lawrence Heyworth, Director of the Company.
+After the purchase of the Cwmtillery Colliery, the South Wales Company bought up a lot of property to add to it.
+In the same year they purchased Club Row and the White Horse Inn, they also purchased a row of cottages and an Inn in the grounds of Cwmtillery Colliery, the latter later become the original South Wales Inn and they bought the Wain Vawr House at Risca for Capt Lawrence Heyworth the director of the company.
 Capt Lawrence Heyworth later designed cottages at Cwmtillery and had them built along with cottages at Clyn Mawr, Blaenau Gwent Rows.

 (More information to come)

 The White Horse Inn was sold at auction in 1913 and the White Hors Inn was converted to a house, houses.
 In the 1960’s-70’s the houses on Club Row were demolished and later the White Horse housing complex was built on the site.

 There are no known images of this inn.